linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ![Select electorate dialog](images/select_electorate.png)

-After accepting a new district, the new district assignment will be pushed into the layer's edit buffer.
+After accepting a new electorate, the new electorate assignment will be pushed into the layer's edit buffer.
 The changes can be undone and redone until they are committed to the layer permanently.

-If any of the affected districts had population counts and projected populations obtained from Statistics NZ stored within the local redistricting database, these counts will be cleared and only the estimated offline populations will be available for these districts until an updated population count is requested (see [Interaction with Statistics NZ](#interaction-with-statistics-nz)).
+If any of the affected electorates had population counts and projected populations obtained from Statistics NZ stored within the local redistricting database, these counts will be cleared and only the estimated offline populations will be available for these districts until an updated population count is requested (see [Interaction with Statistics NZ](#interaction-with-statistics-nz)).

 All user redistricting operations are automatically logged (see [View Log](#view-log), refs B12).